Rebuild Foundation: Black Cinema House

 The Black Cinema House is located on the South Side of Chicago and its purpose is to screen and discuss films made by the African American community.
-They opened in October 2012 and has become a place that anyone can go to learn, discuss and understand black cinema.
-Michael W. Phillips Jr., a long-time film programmer is the director at The Black Cinema house and Amir George, a filmmaker and curator, is the Programmer in Residence.
+They opened in October 2012.
+W. Phillips Jr., a long-time film programmer, is the director at The Black Cinema house and Amir George, a filmmaker and curator, is the programmer in Residence.

 History

 The Black Cinema House was created from an abandoned building in the Dorchester neighborhood of Chicago's South Side and took about a year to construct.
 The Black Cinema house is 1/3 of the "Dorchester Projects."
 The other two are The Listening House and The Archive House.

 Programs

 The BCH offers a video production class to the fifth graders at the South Shore Fine-Arts Academy in collaboration with the Community TV Network, a non-profit organization that focuses on youth and digital media.
 The BCH also collaborated with Kartemquin to produce a screening and discussion of three films focusing on race in Chicago called "Chicago: Segregated City."
 Located at Chicago Public Library, greater Grand Crossing Branch, 1000 E 73rd St.